All Episodes

 Of course, there's no ego thing going on with the Congress, right?

-Barney Frank and Banking Queen, portrayed by White Comedian Paul Shanklin.
+Barney Frank and Banking Queen, portrayed by white comedian Paul Shanklin.

-Brief timeout, some of your phone calls are coming next.
+Some of your phone calls are coming next.

-You want to hear you want to hear some irony?
+You want to hear some irony?

 You want to hear some comedy?